Family LawSeparating? We can advise and assist with the following:

 Need help negotiating the division of Relationship Property?

 Having problems negotiating parenting arrangements?

 Entering a new relationship?
 We can help to protect your assets.We can also help with the following:

 - Orders preventing removal of a child from New Zealand

 Adoption occurs when parents transfer their legal rights and responsibility for a child to adoptive parents.
 We are able to assist you with making an application under the Adoption Act, through the Family Court.

 Sometimes, rather than applying for an adoption, orders are instead made under the Care of Children Act granting the would-be adoptive parents with day to day care and guardianship rights, without legally changing the child’s parentage.

 We are able to assist with helping you decide which is the best option for your particular case.

 Child support is paid by the parent who does not live with their children.
 It is paid to the parent who has the primary day to day care of the child to help support the child.
 However, it will also take into account any care that the paying parent has of their children.
-Child support can be paid in a number of ways:
+Child support can be paid in a number of ways

 - To the Inland Revenue Department pursuant to a private agreement or a formula assessment.